NUSTM/COQE/README.md

 This repo contains the data sets and source code of our paper:

-Comparative Opinion Quintuple Extraction from Product Reviews [[EMNLP 2021]](https://aclanthology.org/2021.acl-long.29.pdf).
+Ziheng Liu, Rui Xia, and Jianfei Yu.
+Comparative Opinion Quintuple Extraction from Product Reviews.
+EMNLP 2021. [[pdf]](https://aclanthology.org/2021.emnlp-main.322.pdf)

 - We propose a new Comparative Opinion Quintuple Extraction (COQE) task, aiming to extract all the comparative quintuples from each review sentence;
 - We construct three new datasets for the task, on the basis of the existing comparative opinion mining corpora;